LucyHut/policies_scanner/README.md

 ### Training Models

-We created a xml model to represent a policy document.
+   40 Controllers ranging from healthcare, finance, to education were manually selected by the researchers and their website’s privacy policies used in this research as the training models.
+These policies were selected and reviewed manually.
+For each controller, the website main page was used as the point of entry to search for its privacy policy link.
+Next, the policy itself was reviewed and scanned, looking for Opt-in and Opt-out sections  and the different choices  of Opt-out/Opt-in the controller makes available to the user.

+The review process turned out to be more challenging than anticipated as there was no structure or standards shared between these policy documents.
+In addition, the section header label for Opt-in and Opt-out options varies from one controller to another making it hard to predict the beginning of an Opt-in/Opt-out section within a given document.
+Moreover, most of these policies did not even have an Opt-in section.
+Furthermore, the Opt-out choices did not follow a specific structure.
+For example, it would be easier if all the options available to the user to Opt-in/Opt-out a given policy are provided in structural form – say a list of choices – with a user-friendly label signaling the list and the type of choices.

+The lack of structure and standards from Privacy Policy documents makes it hard to create an automation that detects and extracts these Opt-in/Opt-out options.
+To that end, an xml model was created for each Privacy policy.
+These xml models were used as the training model for our policy-extractor tool.
 Each model stores two types of information:

- 1) Information about the controller a label and a link to the controller main page
+1. Information about the controller - a label and a link to the controller main page
- 2) Information about the privacy policy.
-The ....
+2. Information about the privacy policy – page tittle, first_paragraph, page_url,  optin, optout.

 ### Model sample: